anilmainali/wilsonmar.github.io/evangelist/index.md

 {% include _toc.html %}

-Here are the specifics of concern to evangelists:
+Here are the specifics of concern to evangelists (links will appear when content becomes linked):

 {% include evangelist_links.html %}